timothy12maisha/Bantuu-Pizza/README.md

 This is the Bantuu Pizza website for the company that does makes pizzas for sale .

 ## Behaviour Driven Development
-1.Landing Page

-Mouse-Icon: "Smooth Scrolls to the next page.
-Mouse icon has a bouncing effect."
-What We Do Section

-Icons: "Click on the icons to display their descriptions."
-Descriptions: "Click on the descriptions again to hide them and to display the icons."

-2.Portfolio Section
+1.Header

+Has the logo for the website and also name.

+2.The Selection section

-Images: "Hover on each image to display their respective descriptions."
+Images: "Hover on each image to display their respective descriptions." and has a click to dropdown to choice options.

 3.Contact Us Section

-INPUT: "Fill all forms and Submit" OUTPUT: "Thanks for being our client,your message has been received"
+Has links to social media pages.

 ## Setup/Installation Requirements